mironsuarez/mironsuarez.github.io/essays/reflect-on-se.md

 Overall, ICS 314 changed how I think about software development.
 I now view it as a collaborative, structured process rather than just writing code to solve problems.
 One of the biggest surprises was how important planning and thoughtful structure are before writing significant amounts of code.

-The most valuable skill I gained from this course is problem-solving combined with the ability to quickly learn new technologies and tools.
+The most valuable skill I gained from this course is problem solving combined with the ability to quickly learn new technologies and tools.
 Software engineering is constantly evolving, and this course emphasized adaptability and continuous learning skills that will be critical throughout my career.

 ---